SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

       }
    <- QR code: ABCDEFGHIJKLMNOP.

-If all of the associated values for a enumeration member are extracted as constants, or if all are extracted as variables, you can place a single ``var`` or ``let`` annotation before the member name, for brevity:
+If all of the associated values for an enumeration member are extracted as constants, or if all are extracted as variables, you can place a single ``var`` or ``let`` annotation before the member name, for brevity: